-Notes to the consolidated financial statements

-FOR THE YEAR ENDED 31 DECEMBER 2012 (in USD thousand, unless otherwise stated)
+Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2012

-1. GENERAL INFORMATION
+1. General information

 AvangardCo Investments Public Limited (the "Company") was incorporated as a limited liability company on 23 October 2007 in accordance with the provisions of the Cyprus Companies Law, Cap.
 113, under the name of Ultrainvest Limited.
 On 8 July 2009, the Registrar of Companies in Cyprus issued a certificate to the effect that the Company was re-registered as a public limited company and changed its name to AvangardCo Investments Public Limited.
 The Company was listed at London Stock Exchange Main Market on 6 May 2010.